Kunitsu-Gami: Path of the Goddess Review

 In this story, the chaos starts right off the bat when the Seethe tilts the balance of the land by taking over the Shrine on Mount Kafuku.
 This takes place while the Shrine Maiden, Yoshiro, tries to purify it and hold back the Seethe while her protector, Soh, makes his way to her.

 Sadly, nothing goes as planned as the Seethe managed a victory and stole the masks of the ancestral deities from each village built around the mountain, further spreading their corruption.
 This is where you come in as Soh, charged with protecting Yoshiro and saving Mount Kafuku, you’ll have to retrieve the stolen masks to perform the Ceremony of Purification.
-However, this is easier said than done as each village will need to be purified and rebuilt, too, not to mention the many obstacles that will also stand in your way as you carve a path to the summit.

 Life in Kunitsu-Gami: Path of the Goddess isn’t all gloom and doom, and as can be expected, you’ll be taking charge of most situations with Soh and his various skills with a sword.
-However, it’s not your typical hack-slash, most interactions through fighting or purifying the path forward will involve Kagura.
+However, it’s not your typical hack-slash; most interactions through fighting or purifying the path forward will involve Kagura.

 Now comes the fun part of Kunitsu-Gami: Path of the Goddess… Clearing a path along the mountain is all good and fine, but you can’t stand alone.
-Aside from purifying villages and clearing a path for Yoshiro, you’ll also need to purify the defiled villagers who will then join your cause and serve as fighters and builders for you.
+Aside from purifying villages and clearing a path for Yoshiro, you’ll also need to purify the defiled villagers, who will then join your cause and serve as fighters and builders for you.
 Hold on to something; this might become a little confusing.

 So, villagers are incredibly versatile in Kunitsu-Gami: Path of the Goddess since they can serve as fighters and builders.
-However, you’ll also be racing against the clock as things will be safe and peaceful during the day, the Seethe will come out to play at night.
+However, you’ll also be racing against the clock as things will be safe and peaceful during the day; the Seethe will come out to play at night.
 You’ll have to keep your strategy rather fluid during your first encounter in each village as new types of Seethe can show up, and you’ll need to change your villagers’ roles on the fly.

 But wait, your struggle isn’t quite over yet.
-While villagers can be assigned different roles like Woodcutter or Archer, nothing in life is ever free, and you’ll need crystals for most things; including changing roles.
+While villagers can be assigned different roles like Woodcutter or Archer, nothing in life is ever free, and you’ll need crystals for most things, including changing roles.
 Luckily, change is also encouraged in Kunitsu-Gami: Path of the Goddess, and you’ll need to keep a healthy supply of crystals on hand for nights simply for the sake of reassigning roles as needed.

-The big reason behind this is that not all Seethe is the same, and you can’t expect a Woodcutter to reach a flying Seethe, you’ll need archers to shoot it down.
+The big reason behind this is that not all Seethe is the same, and you can’t expect a Woodcutter to reach a flying Seethe, and you’ll need archers to shoot it down.
 Starting to make sense?
 You’ll still unlock other roles to help expand your army, and you’ll unlock them as you go.
 This adds a nice layer of intrigue since it slows down the learning curve and gives you plenty of time to get better acquainted with each new role.

 On the other side of combat in Kunitsu-Gami: Path of the Goddess, you can’t just carry a small army of fighters with you, give them orders, and still string combos together with Soh.
-This is likely the most interesting aspect of this release, the villagers under your control will have to be commanded to stand guard where you choose, like a Tower Defense.
-No, it’s not a set-and-forget situation, you’ll have to move them around as needed and adjust your planning on the fly to make the most of your defense against the Seethe.
+This is likely the most interesting aspect of this release: the villagers under your control will have to be commanded to stand guard where you choose, like a Tower Defense.
+No, it’s not a set-and-forget situation; you’ll have to move them around as needed and adjust your planning on the fly to make the most of your defense against the Seethe.

 That just about covers nights, but your daylight hours are just as important.
 Yoshiro’s role in this whole escapade is to Purify to Torii Gates on your path, it seems simple, but you’ll need to use Soh to carve a Spirit Path to each Torii Gate.
-Once again, crystals are your only hurdle in this regard, and you’ll need a ton of them to carve the path forward which Yoshiro will purify (Oh so slowly) until she reaches the Gate.
+Once again, crystals are your only hurdle in this regard, and you’ll need a ton of them to carve the path forward, which Yoshiro will purify (Oh so slowly) until she reaches the Gate.

 Luckily, you can speed things up by Fast-Forwarding time with Soh.
 However, time is not always on your side, and you still need to keep Yoshiro alive.
 It’ll eventually boil down to a matter of whether or not you have enough time left in the day for her to reach the Torii Gate, or you’ll have to tell her to stop moving forward so you can handle the next wave of Seethe.